abinit/abinit/doc/tutorial/compilation.md

 ./configure --with-config-file="myconf.ac9"
 ```

-where double quotes may be needed for portability reasons.
+where double quotation marks may be needed for portability reasons.

 !!! important